web-push-libs/web-push/ISSUE_TEMPLATE.md

 > Please select any browsers that you are experiencing problems with:

-- [ ] Google Chrome
+- [ ] Chrome
 - [ ] Firefox
 - [ ] Opera for Android
 - [ ] Samsung Internet Browser
 - [ ] Other

-> Have you tried different versions of these browsers?
-I.e. Google Chrome
+> Please list the browsers you are have tested this, including the version
-> Beta and Firefox Beta?
-Did they produce the same result?
+> of the browser (i.e. Chrome Beta, Firefox Beta etc).

 # Problem